-Working together to pursue personal excellence through academic growth and character developmen
+Working together to pursue personal excellence through academic growth and character development

 Maroon and White

-In 1943, Mr. Pearson left A&M and received a commission as an officer in the United States Marine Corps.
+In 1943, Charles left A&M and received a commission as an officer in the United States Marine Corps.
 He trained as an artillery spotter for the Navy, and was one of the first men ashore when Marines landed on Okinawa.
 After the island was secured, his superiors selected him to lead the first contingent of Marines to sail into Tokyo Bay to validate the Japanese surrender.
-After hostilities were terminated, he was assigned to the Chinese theater before his return home for discharge.

-Pearson completed his degree in Agriculture Science from Texas A&M College in 1946.
+Pearson completed his degree in Agriculture Science from Texas A&M in 1946.
 After graduation, he returned to the Frisco area to farm and was recruited to teach Vocational Agriculture at Frisco High School.
-He married Emily Anne Kennedy in 1947.
-In 1958 the family, which now included four daughters, moved from Plano to west Frisco to start a dairy.
+He married Emily Anne Kennedy in 1947 and moved with his family from Plano to Frisco to start a dairy in 1958.

-Upon return to Frisco, the Pearsons became active at the First Baptist Church where Mr. Pearson taught Sunday school classes.
-He was quickly elected to the Frisco School Board and is known for successfully leading the board and voters to make important decisions to expand and improve the small school district.
-These included passing a bond to build Z.T.
-Acker Elementary, supporting a school band program, and the vote to desegregate.
-All four Pearson daughters graduated from Frisco High School.
+Upon his return to Frisco, he was quickly elected to the Frisco school board and is known for successfully leading the school board and voters to make important decisions to expand and improve the small school district.
+Notable achievements included passing a bond to build Z.T.
+Acker Elementary, supporting a school band program and the vote to desegregate.

 In 1979, the Pearson family established a scholarship in honor of their youngest daughter, an A&M graduate, who died in a car accident.
 As a result, the Libby Louise Pearson Scholarship continues to be awarded annually to a deserving Frisco High School senior attending Texas A&M University.
-The Pearsons retired from actively running the dairy in 1987, but remained active in the community, volunteering at First Baptist Frisco and then Stonebriar Community Church.
-They also traveled the world, working with missionaries on six continents helping the poor and assisting in construction projects.
-The Frisco Chamber of Commerce named Pearson the Silver Citizen of the Year in 2011.
+The Pearsons retired from actively running the dairy in 1987, but remained active through volunteerism in the community and across several continents during retirement.